 Come to an agreement on the next steps.
 For example, ensure the team member understands the tasks and expectations.
 Make sure you are communicating clearly for that team member—not everyone comprehends everything the same way.

 If you need to adjust your methods, be sure to let them know you will modify your behavior as well to help.
 This communicates to the team member that you are trying to help them as well.

 Make sure you document the session, including any corrective measures put in place or discussed.

 Give the Team Member a Chance to Correct Behavior

-Once a team member knows about his or her offending behavior, give him or her a chance to correct it.
+Once a team member knows about their performance issue, give them a chance to correct it.
 As you move forward with the project, look for ways to set up the team member for success.

 Again, Give the Team Member a Chance to Correct Behavior

-At points in this behavior correction process, you may be tempted to repeat steps.
+At different points in this correction process, you may be tempted to repeat steps.
 For example, you may want to bring the issue to the team member a second time before going to his report-to manager.

 Escalate the Issue to the Project Sponsor